fabian-gubler/SBB-Speech-Synthesis-Lab/app/text-prompt.md

 Because they will later be used to train a neural network, containing the raw text (without e.g. break notation) is vital for the output file.

+If before generating the python script there are any clarification questions, please ask before providing the code output.